-- 2.1 Members of the National High School Rodeo Association - Any individual member of the National High School Rodeo Association. - 2.11 Family members of National High School Rodeo Association or Junior High Division of the Association are eligible to compete in Open and/or Family Fun events as designated on schedules.
+2.1 Members of the National High School Rodeo Association - Any individual member of the National High School Rodeo Association.

 TEAMS

 2.12 Team Representation- No individual may be a Team Captain, Coach, firing member, or alternate firing member on more than one team in any one match.